lucadibello/nextjs-jwt-auth-boilerplate/README.md

 # NextJS JWT authentication boilerplate

+## 0. Introduction

+This project was developed to show an example of JWT token-based authentication in a Web environment for a research project at the University of Applied Sciences of Southern Switzerland.
+You can find the related paper [here](./paper/README.md)

 ## 1. Description

 This NextJS 13 boilerplate comes with a fully functional two-factor authentication system based on JWT tokens.